contensis/contensis.github.io/http-src/search/query-operators.md

 ```

 ### LessThan
-In the example any item that has a field called *first* and a value that is less than to 7 would be returned.
+In the example any item that has a field called *first* and a value that is less than *7* would be returned.

 ```json
 {